Top Reasons Why Your CIBIL Score Is Going Down_Banner_WC

 Payment History

-One’s payment history is the biggest contributing factor that makes up 30% of the credit score.
-It records all your credit payments like loan EMIs and credit card bills.
-If you regularly clear your outstanding bills and instalments by the due time, it will boost your score while delayed or missed payments could drastically lower it.
+One’s payment history is the biggest contributing factor to the credit score.
+It records all your credit payments such as loan EMIs and credit card bills.
+If you regularly clear your outstanding bills and instalments by the due time, it will boost your score while delayed or missed payments could lower it.

 Credit Exposure

-Credit exposure or the credit utilisation ratio constitutes 25% of your credit score.
-Credit utilisation denotes your credit usage in proportion to the available credit limit, and a ratio of over 30% will project you as a high-risk borrower causing a dip in your credit rating.
+Credit exposure or the credit utilisation ratio also constitutes a part of your credit score.
+Credit utilisation denotes your credit usage in proportion to the available credit limit, and a ratio of over 30% can project you as a high-risk borrower and may cause a dip in your credit rating.

 Credit Type and Duration

-25% of your CIBIL score comprises the duration of your credit history and the type of credit portfolio you hold.
+Another part of the CIBIL score comprises the duration of your credit history and the type of credit portfolio you hold.
 A longer credit history with a good repayment record is always preferable since it implies sufficient experience in managing credit.

 Other Factors

-Hard inquiries and other similar aspects cover 20% of your credit score.
+Hard inquiries and other similar aspects also cover some parts of your credit score.
 When you apply for a loan, lenders access your credit report from the credit bureau, commonly referred to as a hard inquiry.
 Several of these can damage your score.

 Also Read: Know What CIBIL Score Is Considered Good for a Home Loan

 Without a credit score, lenders cannot assess creditworthiness.
-It is imperative to build a credit history and maintain a good CIBIL score, which can augment loan eligibility for availing loans at preferential rates.
+It is imperative to build a credit history and maintain a good CIBIL score, which can increase loan eligibility for availing loans at preferential rates.

-If you have a good CIBIL score, you can enjoy several benefits such as:
+If you have a good CIBIL score, you can enjoy several benefits including:

-• You are assured of quicker loan approvals and greater leverage when negotiating loan terms with lenders.
+• You can get quicker loan approvals and better leverage when negotiating loan terms with lenders.

-• A higher score accords discounts for loan-related charges and fees.
+• A higher score can accord discounts for loan-related charges and fees.

 • One can easily qualify for pre-approved loans.

 Every time you apply for a loan, such as a Home Loan or property loan, lenders will examine your credit history and CIBIL score.
-A bad score can get in the way of securing the best loan deals, while satisfactory scores will open the doors to the most competitive offerings.
-Hence, it is crucial to always maintain a good CIBIL score.
+A low score can get in the way of securing the best loan deals, while good scores will open the doors to the most competitive offerings.
+Hence, it is important to always maintain a good CIBIL score.
 But if it is below expectations, one should consider remedial measures to improve the CIBIL score through systematic financial practices.

 Also Read: What Is Credit Mix and How Can It Improve Your Credit Score?